MicrosoftDocs/azure-stack-docs/azure-stack/operator/enable-multitenancy.md

    [![Registered](./media/enable-multitenancy/unregistered.png)](./media/enable-multitenancy/unregistered-expanded.png#lightbox)

 4. Only Mary has the credentials to authenticate to the guest directory, so you must send her the link to complete the registration.
-Check the box next to **adatum.onmicrosoft.com** and then select **Register**.
+Select the **adatum.onmicrosoft.com** checkbox, and then select **Register**.

    [![Click Register](./media/enable-multitenancy/register.png)](./media/enable-multitenancy/register-expanded.png#lightbox)

 5. A new browser tab opens.
 Select **Copy link** at the bottom of the page, and provide it to Mary.

-6. If you have the credentials for the guest directory, you can complete the registration yourself by clicking **Sign in**.
+6. If you have the credentials for the guest directory, you can complete the registration yourself by selecting **Sign in**.

    [![Sign in](./media/enable-multitenancy/sign-in.png)](./media/enable-multitenancy/sign-in-expanded.png#lightbox)

-#### Configure guest directory
+### Configure the guest directory

 Mary received the email with the link to register the directory.
-She opens the link in the browser and confirms the Azure Active Directory and the Azure Resource Manager endpoint of your Azure Stack Hub system.
+She opens the link in a browser and confirms the Azure Active Directory and the Azure Resource Manager endpoint of your Azure Stack Hub system.

-1. Mary clicks **Sign in** using her global admin credentials for adatum.onmicrosoft.com.
+1. Mary signs in by using her global admin credentials for adatum.onmicrosoft.com.

    > [!NOTE]
    > Make sure pop-up blockers are disabled before signing in.

    [![Sign in to manage directory](./media/enable-multitenancy/sign-in.png)](./media/enable-multitenancy/sign-in-expanded.png#lightbox)

-2. Mary reviews the status for the directory and sees it is not registered.
+1. Mary reviews the status for the directory and sees it isn't registered.

    [![Manage directory](./media/enable-multitenancy/not-registered.png)](./media/enable-multitenancy/not-registered-expanded.png#lightbox)

-3. Mary clicks **Register** to start the process.
+1. Mary selects **Register** to start the process.

    > [!NOTE]
    > Required objects for Visual Studio Code might not be able to be created, and must use PowerShell.

    ![Register directory](./media/enable-multitenancy/register-directory.png)

-4. Once the registration process is finished, Mary can review all the applications that were created in the directory, and check their status.
+1. Once the registration process is finished, Mary can review all the applications that were created in the directory, and check their status.

    ![Check app status](./media/enable-multitenancy/manage-directory.png)

-5. Mary has successfully completed the registration process and can now direct Adatum users with @adatum.onmicrosoft.com accounts to sign in by visiting the [Azure Stack Hub user portal](../user/azure-stack-use-portal.md).
+1. Mary has successfully completed the registration process and can now direct Adatum users with @adatum.onmicrosoft.com accounts to sign in by visiting the [Azure Stack Hub user portal](../user/azure-stack-use-portal.md).
 For multinode systems, the user portal URL is formatted as `https://management.<region>.<FQDN>`.
 For an ASDK deployment, the URL is `https://portal.local.azurestack.external`.

 > [!IMPORTANT]
 > It can take up to one hour for the Azure Stack operator to see the directory status updated in the admin portal.